smogon/pokemon-showdown/README.md

 Once you're an administrator, you can promote/demote others easily with the `/admin`, `/leader`, `/mod`, etc commands.

   [3]: http://pokemonshowdown.com/forum/register

-### localsysop setting

-Alternatively, if you do not want to use `config/usergroups.csv`, you can use the following method to become an Administrator.
-In your `config/config.js` file, you can set `exports.localsysop = true` and then any users who join from `127.0.0.1` will automatically become Administrators, even if they are unregistered.

-If you are running Pokemon Showdown on a remote server (such as a VPS), you can still connect from `127.0.0.1` using an SSH tunnel:

-    ssh user@example.com -L 3000:127.0.0.1:8000 -N

-Replace `user` by your user account on the remote computer and replace `example.com` by the host name of the remote computer.
-Replace `8000` by the port that the server is running on.
-You can then point your browser to `http://localhost-3000.psim.us` and it will connect to `example.com:8000`, but it will consider you to be connecting from `127.0.0.1`, so you will become an Administrator.

 Browser support